-This edition was published by ImaJinn Books on October 30, 2006 in paperback and has 216 pages.
+This paranormal romance is a paperback edition that was published by ImaJinn Books on October 30, 2006 and has 216 pages.

 Fourth in The Watchers paranormal romance series revolving around three Guardian witches who have found their fourth.
 The couple focus is on Anya and Jack Grey.

 It’s an interesting series and this story has a twist on witch burning and the Inquisition.

 I do like the premise and I wish I could say the same for the characters.
 They actually are decent human beings, so to speak, and I do like them once they bond with their Watchers.
 It’s the before-the-bonding that each one drives me nuts.

 I realize it’s not their fault.
 It’s Saintcrow’s fault for taking the easy way out.
 But, it’s the formula for this series to have the latest heroine an absolute idiot.
 Authors, please, put a bit more effort into this.
 Ask your buddies for ideas.
 It makes me want to gag when the heroine does something so incredibly stupid.
 What?
 Is it really true that people do rush off into danger when they’re exhausted…wait, it is true.
 I do suspect, however, that it’s more true when the situation is truly dire.
 Yes, the circumstances each time have been grim, but anyone with half a brain would also realize that being prepared and waiting a short time for extra manpower is a practical move.
 Especially when that help knows what it’s doing.
 And you know that you don’t.

 Sure it’s a fantasy story, but Saintcrow is also asking us to suspend belief — I’m just not willing to suspend it that far.
 Hmmm, how odd is it that I can believe for a few hours that magic and demons exist, but that intelligent people can be incredibly stupid???
 Eeek…what does that say about me?

 And why do I keep reading this series when it makes me nuts?